 I’ve been a saver since I was seven years old when my grandma opened my first savings account for me.

-My husband likes to poke fun at me because I know the exact price of everything we buy at Aldi, shop with weekly flyers, and use coupons whenever I can.
+My friends like to poke fun at me because I know the exact price of everything I buy at Aldi, I shop with weekly flyers, and I use coupons whenever I can.
 I run searches for coupon codes for every online store.
-I regularly save 75% - 90% when I buy clothing, and I only work out at home so I can save money on a gym membership.
+I regularly save 75%–90% when I buy clothing, and I only work out at home so I can save money on a gym membership.